-As a Junior K-8 institution, everything is tailored to the unique developmental needs of early childhood, elementary and middle school students—from curriculum to the structure of school life.
-Ages 4-13 can be tricky times for children and families.
+As a Junior Kindergarten through eighth grade institution, everything is tailored to the unique developmental needs of early childhood, elementary, and middle school students—from curriculum to the structure of school life.
+Ages 3-14 can be tricky times for children and families.
 We have carefully crafted the ESK experience to inspire a love of learning and provide support specifically for this foundational time in students’ lives.

-At 14, students are ready to explore new social situations, and take on different roles and responsibilities in new environments.
+At 14, students are ready to explore new social situations and take on different roles and responsibilities in new environments.
 ESK kids really know who they are when they leave us, and they go on to be leaders in various high schools.
-Our alumni are student government presidents, academic stars, talented musicians and athletes at Webb, Catholic, West High’s IB program and Bearden, as well as numerous boarding across the country.
+Our alumni are student government presidents, academic stars, talented musicians, and athletes at Webb, Catholic, West High’s IB program, and Bearden, as well as numerous boarding schools across the country.
 We believe it’s our foundation that launches them.

 Although Junior K-8 education is what we do, we are always thinking about the needs of our community, today and in the future.
 The administration and Board of Trustees are always monitoring the demand for a high school among our families and in the Knoxville area.
 Any decision regarding a possible high school addition will be thoughtfully and carefully considered to ensure continuity of quality to our existing program.

 We know that families worry about the competitive nature of high school admissions in the area, specifically at Webb and West High’s IB Program.
 Rest assured that qualified ESK students who choose these schools have no trouble getting in and thriving once admitted.
 It is not necessary to make the switch in middle school to ensure entry into these programs in the ninth grade.

 Where do students go to high school after graduating from ESK?